mo10serek/cst8917_Assignment_1/README.md

 );
 ```

-In the query and run it to save the table named `dbo.ImageMetrics` by running it.
+In the query and run it to save the table named `dbo.MetricData` by running it.

 Go to the Connection strings blade under Setting section in the SQL database resource and copy the connection string under **ADO.NET** (SQL authentication) and store it in some document.